SeaQL/seaql.github.io/Blog/blog/2024-04-05-whats-new-in-seaorm-1.0-rc.x.md

 We'd not have more than 2 major releases in a year, and each major release will be maintained for at least 1 year.
 It's still tentative, but that's what we have in mind for now.
 Moreoever, it will actually allow us to ship new features more frequently!

+## SQL Server Support

+We've been planning SQL Server for SeaORM for a while, but it was put aside in 2023 (which I regretted).
+Anyway SQL Server support is coming soon!
+It will first be offered as a closed beta to our partners.
+If you are interested, please join our waiting list.

 ## Sponsor

 If you feel generous, a small donation will be greatly appreciated, and goes a long way towards sustaining the organization.